 Hubby was angry.
 “I didn’t spend my hard earned money for him to destroy what we have.”

 “But he’s the grandchildren’s dog and they can’t have him in the apartment.
 I couldn’t let them give him away.
-Last year their mother stayed up all night to img_9535save this dog from Porvo.
+Last year their mother stayed up all night to save this dog from Porvo.
 We prayed for him and he lived.

 The children’s other dog died because someone put out antifreeze.
 Their mother used part of her income tax refund to put that dog out of its suffering.
 Then she used more income tax refund to have this dog neutered.They can’t give him away.